BEEP BEEP BEEP

 Before I go to sleep, I like to think about something exciting that I have planned for the next morning.
-It could be a new package of bacon in the fridge and I’m going to treat myself to a tasty breakfast.
-Or it could be getting more time on a book I’m currently reading.
+It could be a new package of bacon in the fridge, used to treat myself to a tasty breakfast.
+Or it could be getting more time with a book I’m currently reading.

-By focusing on the things I’m looking forward to in the morning, I presuppose the idea that I want to wake up early.
-I also reward myself for waking up at 6 a.m. consistently by doing things that I can only experience early in the morning, such as a Full English Breakfast at the closest greasy spoon.
+By focusing on the things I’m looking forward to in the morning, I create the idea that I want to wake up early.
+I also consistently reward myself for waking up at 6 a.m. by doing things that I can only experience early in the morning, such as a full English breakfast at the closest greasy spoon.

 One of the biggest changes in my life was becoming an entrepreneur.
 When I was working in the corporate world, the only reason I justified getting up earlier than I wanted was to avoid reprimand.
 Now that more of my life is focused on living it the way I want to live, I want to have more time to do things.